Melanoma — Skin Cancer Treatment in Naples & Fort Myers

 Early signs of melanoma may develop from existing moles or may resemble moles.
 The majority of melanomas are black or brown, but can also be skin-colored, pink, red, purple, blue or white.
 During later stages, a melanoma may itch or bleed.

-What are the Risks of Leaving Melanoma Untreated?
+What Are the Risks of Leaving Melanoma Untreated?

 If a melanoma is diagnosed and treated in its early stages, it is usually curable; however, during later stages, it can rapidly spread to other parts of the body, become hard to treat, and possibly be fatal.

-The potential causes of Skin Cancer
+The Potential Causes of Skin Cancer

 What causes melanoma is not known, although there are many suspected risk factors, including overexposure to sunlight or ultraviolet radiation, sun sensitivity, immune-system deficiency, family history of melanoma or previous melanoma in the patient, and even the presence of many freckles or moles on the body.